fluendo/fluster/README.md

 ### How can I create a new test suite?

 Check out the JSON format they follow in the [test_suites](test_suites) directory.
-Add a new json file within and Fluster will automatically pick it up.
+Add a new json file within, Fluster will automatically pick it up.

 There is also a [generator script](scripts/gen_jct_vc.py) for the [conformance